Ashok0/TombRaider123VR/README.md

 extracted from the shipped PDBs by the tools in `tools\`.
-The current Aspyr retail build shipped without PDBs, so its addresses were carried across by `tools\port_build.py`. `tools\verify_addresses.py` checks the PDB build and both PDB-less builds (Aspyr retail and Tomb Raider Gold), 600 checks in all, and fails if any disagrees.
+The current Aspyr retail build shipped without PDBs, so its addresses were carried across by `tools\port_build.py`. `tools\verify_addresses.py` checks the PDB build and both PDB-less builds (Aspyr retail and Tomb Raider Gold), and fails if any disagrees.

 ## VR Mod Features